Guymer/rsl/README.md

 4. Create an elevation map of Great Britain (by running [convertBINtoPPM](convertBINtoPPM.F90))
 5. Flood Great Britain (by running [createFlood](createFlood.F90))
 6. Convert all generated PPM images to PNG images (by running [convertPPMtoPNG.sh](convertPPMtoPNG.sh))
+7. Convert the sequence of PNG images to a MP4 video (by running [convertPNGtoMP4.py](convertPNGtoMP4.py))
-7. Convert the sequence of PNG images to a WEBP animation (by running [convertPNGtoWEBP.py](convertPNGtoWEBP.py))
+8. Convert the sequence of PNG images to a WEBP animation (by running [convertPNGtoWEBP.py](convertPNGtoWEBP.py))

 ## Method